 If you are enthusiastic, open-minded, and physically fit for hiking you will be well-prepared for your Kilimanjaro climb!

-It is very important to have the proper clothing and gear, but avoid overloading yourself or the porters with unnecessary items.
+It is very important to have the proper clothing and gear, but avoid overloading yourself or the porters with unnecessary items (your total gear weight should not exceed 44 lbs / 20 kgs).
 Our SENE Kilimanjaro Packing List is based on Simon’s more than 20 years of experience guiding on Kilimanjaro.

 Each climber’s duffel bag, sleeping bag, and sleeping pad are placed into one extra large water-repellent canvas duffel bag provided by SENE and carried by the mountain crew.